-Los Medanos College organizes its review of assessment data around its learning outcomes evaluation, which is embedded in the program review cycle outlined in I.B.2.
+Los Medanos College organizes its review of student learning outcomes (SLO) assessment data through embedment in the Program Review Cycle, as outlined in I.B.2.
 Utilizing SQL reports and - more recently - Tableau data dashboards, the College analyzes achievement data to design actionable improvements in student learning.
+(I.B.2-16, I.B.4-1, INT-17, INT-16)

-As indicated in I.B.2, the CSLO and PSLO assessment process for all instructional and student services areas requires continued analysis and evaluation of student achievement.
+As indicated in I.B.2, the course-level SLO (CSLO) and program-level SLO (PSLO) assessment process for all instructional and student services areas requires continued analysis and evaluation of student achievement.
 The reporting templates for these processes include sections for reflection on and application of findings.
 As a part of this process, course or program teams change their curriculum, their outcomes, or even aspects of assessment methodology based on the results of the assessment.
 Programs are required to compare the institution-set standards with their programmatic student outcomes and/or student achievement data.
 To strengthen their request for additional funding, programs must clearly establish an alignment between data results, action plans for improvement, and their resource requests, as well as ensure alignment with the College strategic priorities.
+(I.B.4-2, I.A.2-14, I.A.2-15, I.A.2-16, I.B.4-3, I.B.1-4, I.B.2-20, I.B.2-21, I.B.4-4, I.B.4-5)

 The Teaching and Learning Committee offers professional development opportunities for faculty, classified professionals, and administrators to engage in conversations about teaching and learning, including topics related to assessment and learning outcomes.
 The CSLO/PSLO Coordinator provides feedback to teams planning the assessment process to ensure that they reflect the achievement goals of the given department or program.
+(I.B.1-8, I.B.2-22, I.B.4-4, I.B.4-5)

-As noted in II.C.2, the Student Services Learning Support Outcome Committee supports these assessment processes by engaging with its programs/units in their ongoing assessments and improvement plans, while also assisting with data collection, assessment analysis, and broad communication of assessment results, the latter of which is detailed in I.B.8.
+As noted in II.C.2, the Student Services Learning Support Outcomes Committee supports these assessment processes by engaging with its programs/units in their ongoing assessments and improvement plans, while also assisting with data collection, assessment analysis, and broad communication of assessment results, the latter of which is detailed in I.B.8.
+(I.B.2-5, I.B.2-6, I.B.4-6, I.B.4-7, I.B.4-8, I.B.2-8)

 Los Medanos College's assessment processes are clearly defined and organized around the program review cycle.
 This enables and empowers faculty, classified professionals, and administrators to engage in meaningful review of relevant data.
 As a result, most of them indicate plans for improvement(s) to their respective departments/units based on findings from program review.
+(I.B.1-1, I.A.2-16, I.A.2-14, I.A.2-15, I.A.2-17)